NOLab/Webpage/index.md

 Looking for a research project (M1,M2) in advanced microscopy for 2024 ? check out [the projects we offer](https://nolab.github.io/Webpage/joinus.html)

- - **2022-09-20 New paper:**
+ - **2022-09-20 New Image:**

-Remember the paper we published in Januray ?
-Here is an image of the sample, after more than 18 month in slowade diamond.
+Remember the paper we published in January ?
+Here is an image of the same sample as in figure 5, after more than 18 month in Slowade diamond.
 (Credit: Beatrice Durel)
 ![Image](https://nolab.github.io/Webpage/images/TubAF555SFD.png)

 - **2023-07-03 Welcome Reza**